 The most important thing to note is that you need to thoroughly wash and dry your hands before handling the fish.
 You will need about a tablespoon of cooking salt per each 250g of Salmon fillet with skin on.
 (Not all of this salt will be absorbed.)

-1. Cover the bottom of a dry glass container (which has an airtight lid to match) with cooking salt.
+1. Cover the bottom of a dry glass container (which has an airtight lid to match) with 2 tablespoons of cooking salt for 750 g of fish.

 2. Wash the fish and use a paper towel to wipe the moisture off.
 Pour about 30ml of vodka into a shallow plate.
 Slowly dip salmon fillet (with skin on) into the vodka, submerging all the sides, one at a time.

-3. Lay the Salmon on the salt, skin side down, and cover all the remaining sides with cooking salt as well.
+3. Lay the Salmon on the salt, skin side down, and cover all the remaining sides with cooking salt as well (1 tablespoon is used for 750 g of fish).

 4. Cover the container tightly and put it in the fridge for 3-5 days.
 Use the chiller if you have one.